 Designing Mexico’s Tallest Tower

-At 279.5 meters, this tallest building in Mexico also called for the country’s largest casting of concrete for its foundation.
+At 279.5 meters, Torre KOI is the second tallest building in Mexico and features the country’s largest casting of concrete for its foundation.
 Twelve hundred trucks were used for this work, and Cemex, the concrete supplier, devoted seven of its plants to production for the project.

 We provided structural design through design development to VFO Arquitectos for the tower, which was completed in 2017.
 Stark+Ortiz served as the local engineer.

 - The mixed-use tower houses offices, nine levels of parking and luxury apartments above the 22nd floor—dubbed “KOI Sky Residences”—that offer panoramas of the Cerro de la Silla, the Sierra Madre and the Cerro de las Mitras mountains.

 - The structural system consists of post-tensioned concrete flat slabs supported by concrete columns and a concrete shear wall core with post-tensioned concrete waffle slabs at the garage levels.

 - To minimize perceptible accelerations due to wind loads, full-story concrete belt walls at levels 21 and 61 link the tower columns to the shear wall core to resist lateral loads and provide added stiffness.